nomadkaraoke/kj-tools/kj-controller/README.md

     *   A single HTML page with vanilla JavaScript that acts as the remote control.
     *   It communicates with the Flask backend via `fetch` API calls.
     *   It provides a user-friendly interface for all the system's features.

+4.  **Real-Time Synchronization (Flask-SocketIO):**
+    *   The backend uses `Flask-SocketIO` to manage a persistent WebSocket connection with all clients (the admin remote and any external screens).
+    *   **"Load and Pause" Sync Strategy:** To ensure tight synchronization, playback is initiated in two phases:
+        1. When "Play" is clicked, the server commands both the main VLC player and all external screens to load the video and immediately pause at the first frame.
+        2. Each client (VLC and the external screens) signals the server once it is loaded and ready.
+        3. The server waits until all clients are ready, then broadcasts a single, simultaneous "play" command to everyone.
+    *   **Drift Correction:** A background thread on the server periodically broadcasts the master VLC player's current timestamp.
+External screens listen for this and correct their own playback if they fall behind, ensuring they stay in sync throughout the song.

 ## 4. Setup and Installation